 Artists Barbara Hepworth and Henry Moore grew up in Wakefield and made artworks inspired by the Yorkshire landscape.
-For Children’s Art Week, we want you to take inspiration from both artists and get creative with a series of #THWCreates challenges themed around the natural world.
-Every day from Mon 29 June and Fri 3 July you’ll find a new challenge listed below.
+For #THWCreates and Children’s Art Week 2020, we want you to take inspiration from both artists and get creative with our series of challenges.

 Children’s Art Week: Mini challenge 5